gvwilson/sensibleadventures/wrestler/wrestler.md

 Walker waits another dozen heartbeats before raising his eyes to Argasdottir's.
-"Tomorrow at the east gate," he agrees.
+"Tomorrow at the starboard gate," he agrees.

-The Garheimmen woman smiles widely.
-"Good, my new friend, good!"
-She reachs across the table to squeeze the Nukilik's hand.
+The Garheimmen woman smiles widely and reaches across the table to squeeze the Nukilik's hand.
-"At first light, then?"
+"Good!
+At first light, then?"

 Walker nods and stands.
 As he lifts his pack to his shoulder